adfinis/virtesk/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A master VM (the "gold image") is used for application installation and desktop configuration.
 This master VM can then be cloned as often as necessary.

-A set of tools (amoothei-virtroom-rollout and friends) helps to simplify and automate the necessary tasks.
+A set of tools (virtesk-virtroom-rollout and friends) helps to simplify and automate the necessary tasks.
 Scripting and automation features like automatic Windows domain join are available.

 Nightly desktop reset